camlee/secret-team-picker/README.md

-Simple website to allow players of a game to anonymously pick their team.
+Simple web app to allow players of a game to anonymously pick their team.
 Allows players to specify a preference and then assigns each player to a team according to the rules of the game but attempting to respect everyone's preference.